 Aharoni, D. (2000a).
 Cogito, ergo sum!
 Cognitive processes of students dealing with data structures.
 In Proceedings of the Thirty-First SIGCSE Technical Symposium on Computer Science Education (pp. 26-30).

 Aharoni, D. (2000b).
-What you see is what you get the influence of visualization on the perception of data structures.
+What you see is what you get: The influence of visualization on the perception of data structures.
 DOCUMENT RESUME, 11(4), 10.

 Akram, J., & Fang, L. (2015, April).
 Cognitive effects of visualization on learning data structure and algorithms.
 In The Third International Conference on Digital Enterprise and Information Systems (DEIS2015) (pp. 70).